clasen/ModelMix/README.md

 This information is valuable for debugging and understanding how ModelMix is processing your requests.

+## 🚦 Bottleneck Integration

+ModelMix now uses Bottleneck for efficient rate limiting of API requests.
+This integration helps prevent exceeding API rate limits and ensures smooth operation when working with multiple models or high request volumes.

+### How it works:

+1. **Configuration**: Bottleneck is configured in the ModelMix constructor.
+You can customize the settings or use the default configuration:

+    ```javascript
+    const mmix = new ModelMix({
+        config: {
+            bottleneck: {
+                maxConcurrent: 5,     // Maximum number of concurrent requests
+                minTime: 200,         // Minimum time between requests (in ms)
+                reservoir: 60,        // Number of requests allowed in the reservoir period
+                reservoirRefreshAmount: 60, // How many requests are added when the reservoir refreshes
+                reservoirRefreshInterval: 60 * 1000 // Reservoir refresh interval (60 seconds)
+            }
+        }
+    });
+    ```

+2. **Rate Limiting**: When you make a request using any of the attached models, Bottleneck automatically manages the request flow based on the configured settings.

+3. **Flexibility**: You can adjust the Bottleneck configuration for each model creation if needed:

+    ```javascript
+    const gpt = mmix.create('gpt-4o-mini', {
+        config: {
+            bottleneck: {
+                maxConcurrent: 3,
+                minTime: 500
+            }
+        }
+    });
+    ```

+4. **Automatic Queueing**: If the rate limit is reached, Bottleneck will automatically queue subsequent requests and process them as capacity becomes available.

+This integration ensures that your application respects API rate limits while maximizing throughput, providing a robust solution for managing multiple AI model interactions.

 ## 📚 ModelMix Class Overview

 ```javascript